Dihydrolevoglucosenone: Dihydroglucosenone as a safer solvent

 The search for alternative "green" solvents made from biomass or low-cost renewable raw materials, which are accessible through high-efficiency processes, in high yields, and meet the performance of conventional solvents, has triggered intensive research activities in industry and academia worldwide.

 Dihydrolevoglucosenone is considered a "green" replacement for DMF.
 Several standard reactions of organic chemistry, e.g. Menshutkin reaction, Sonogashira coupling, Suzuki-Miyaura coupling and the production of ureas have been carried out in dihydrolevoglucosenone.

+Cyrene as a wood plasticizer

+In 2026, a new research in Italy found out that this chemical compound can act as an excellent sweller for wood, thus enabling a uniform plasticization and a large deformation of intact hardwood elements.